Study: Using a grazing muzzle to control grass intake

 • Make sure that your horse is comfortable drinking with the grazing muzzle on.
 Try this in the stable, first by offering a bucket of water directly to your horse in hand and you will find they are quick to investigate, especially if you have been offering treats through the hole in the muzzle!

-• Make sure the muzzle fits correctly as this will help prevent your horse removing it!
+• Make sure the grazing muzzle fits correctly as this will help prevent your horse removing it!

-• For the latest guidence on using a grazing muzzle from the National Equine Welfare Council please click here
+• For the latest guidance on using a grazing muzzle for horses visit the National Equine Welfare Council website by clicking here